 If you’re wondering why you should get involved in Oakland instead of San Jose or the San Francisco metro area — Oakland’s nearest and most prominent CRE neighbors — there’s a simple one-word answer: Uber.
 The ride-share giant recently announced plans to create a second headquarters in downtown Oakland, which helped to propel the metro area from number 13 to number 9 in the Marcus and Millichap report.
 As vacancies continue to shrink and employment rates continue to grow, Oakland-based commercial real estate brokers only stand to profit as a result.

 Commercial real estate analytics platforms like Reonomy offer investors, brokers, and appraisers real-time access to the data that defines neighborhoods — debt history, zoning, building ownership, and sales history.
-Step into the future of CRE tech and join the waitlist for Reonomy National.
+Step into the future of CRE tech and start a free trial of Reonomy National today.